trongthaonh/receipt-parser-demo/README.md

 - Online regular expression tester: https://regex101.com/

 ## REFERENCE SOURCE CODE
-Our main service class locate at app/services/google_vision_service.rb
+Our main service class is located at app/services/google_vision_service.rb

 ## CONTACT
 If you have any questions about setting up rails application / google vision or regular expression, don't hesitate to contact us via Slack